cdjackson14/find-my-gcp-info/readme.md

-# How to Use
+# Find My GCP Info - What Now?
 This is to be run in the Google Cloud "Cloud Shell".

 This will collect information about projects, service accounts, VMs, storage, and GKE clusters.

-All data is written to local files for downloading and using as you see fit(csv or json).
+All data is written to local files for downloading and using as you see fit (csv or json).

 ## Make it Executable
 Don't forget to make this file executable once it's in the Google Cloud Shell